sm86/libra/specifications/move_adapter/README.md

 ![abstract](../images/move_adapter.png)

-The **Move Adapter** uses a **[Move Virtual Machine](#Move-VM)** (VM) to execute code in the context of the Libra ecosystem.
+The **Move Adapter** uses a **[Move Virtual Machine](#Move-VM)** (VM) to execute code in the context of the Diem ecosystem.
-The Move VM is not aware of the structure and semantics of Libra transactions, nor is it aware of the Libra storage layer; it only knows how to execute Move functions.
+The Move VM is not aware of the structure and semantics of Diem transactions, nor is it aware of the Diem storage layer; it only knows how to execute Move functions.
-It is the adapter's job to use the VM in a way that honors the Libra protocol.
+It is the adapter's job to use the VM in a way that honors the Diem protocol.

-We will describe the Move Adapter and the Move VM architecture in Libra and how they share responsibilities.
+We will describe the Move Adapter and the Move VM architecture in Diem and how they share responsibilities.

 ## Validation